ScottishCovidResponse/scrc-vis-analytical/README.md

 ### Example screenshots

-Here is my great protoype doing some
+Here is a screenshot from XXX protoype doing some YYY analysis:

 ![Screen-1](/images/screenshot.png)